G-Research/common-actions/github-release/README.md

 ## `binary-contents`

-A path to some binary data to upload to the release as a release asset.
+A newline-separated list of paths to some binary data to upload to the release as a release asset.

 # Why?